.WHY GO TO ITALY?

-The Italy highlights are pasta, pizza and gelato.
+The Italian highlights are pasta, pizza and gelato.

-Northern Italian food is more influenced by northern European neighbors and they use butter instead of olive oil and you should make sure you eat gobs of risotto and polenta and they’re known for beef and veal, stews.
-Norther Italian food is better known for cheeses!
+Northern Italian food is more influenced by northern European neighbors and they use butter instead of olive oil.
+You should make sure you eat gobs of risotto and polenta.
+Northern Italians are known for beef and veal, stews and cheeses.

 The food in Southern Italy is more influenced by the Mediterranean so think eggplant, tomatoes, peppers anchovies, olives.

 If you’re on the coast, obviously eat seafood.